cloudiator/colosseum/documentation/api/entities/PortRequired.md

 ***

-## PUT /api/communication/{communication_id}
+## PUT /api/portReq/{portReq_id}

 ### Description
-Updates the communication entity identified by the given id.
+Updates the required port entity identified by the given id.

 ### Request Parameters

 Parameter        | Description
 ---------------- | ----------------------------------------------------------
-communication_id | The id of the communication. requiredPort  | The port on the requiring side. providedPort  | The port on the providing side.
+portReq_id | The id of the required port. name                  | A unique name for the port. applicationComponent  | The application component providing the port. port                  | The port number.

 ### Request Example
 ```
-PUT /api/communication/1
+PUT /api/portReq/1
 ```
 ```
 {
-    "requiredPort":1,
+    "name":"RequiredDB",
-    "providedPort":2
+    "applicationComponent":1
 }
 ```
 ### Response
 The updated entity.
-See GET /api/communication/{communication_id}
+See GET /api/portReq/{portReq_id}

 ###Response Codes
 **Normal Response Code** 200